-For example, if you would like to double the potency of these cookies, and still use 1 batch of the pulp with milk solids, you will cut rest of the ingredients in half.
+For example, if you would like to double the potency of these cookies, and still use up 1 batch of the leftover pulp along with milk solids, you will cut rest of the ingredients in half.
 That will be 1/2 cup sugar, 1 cup peanut butter and 1 egg.

 Storing Cannabis Peanut Butter Cookies

 Keep these freshly baked cookies in an airtight container, and they will be good in room temperature for up to a week.
 Though, most likely you won’t be able to eat all of them within a week.
 So I suggest leaving a few out for immediate consumption, and freeze the rest in a sealed container or ziplock bag.
 They will last in the freezer for up to 6 months.

 Related: More Tasty Cannabis Edibles You Will Love